• Skip to primary navigation

 • 4 potatoes peeled and cubed (optional)

-• 2 medium-sized onions chopped
+• 2 medium-sized red, yellow or white onions chopped

 • 1 tablespoon tomato paste